broadinstitute/cromshell/README.md

    #### Update cromwell server
    * `update-server`
      * Change the cromwell server that new jobs will be submitted to.

+   #### Get cost for a workflow
+	 * `cost`
+	   * Get the cost for a workflow.
+		 * Will only work for workflows that completed more than 8 hours ago on GCS.
+		 * Requires the `gcp_bq_cost_table.config` configuration file to exist and contain the big query cost table for your organization.
+	 * `cost-detailed`
+	   * Get the cost for a workflow at the task level.
+		 * Will only work for workflows that completed more than 8 hours ago on GCS.
+		 * Requires the `gcp_bq_cost_table.config` configuration file to exist and contain the big query cost table for your organization.

  ### Features:
  * Running `submit` will create a new folder in the `~/.cromshell/${CROMWELL_URL}/` directory named with the cromwell job id of the newly submitted job.